 Thanks to everyone who participated in and attended this panel discussion on 22 October.
-We did record this event and will make it available online very soon.
+Watch the recording of this event.

 Crises lead to reassessment.
 ‘Blockbuster’ exhibitions have been a staple of art museums and galleries for decades.
 They have been enormously successful in terms of raising profile, fostering research, reaching larger audiences and generating income.
 The global pandemic has put a hold on these exhibitions and institutions are reassessing the continued viability of the blockbuster model in a post-lockdown world.

 As the first of a series of discussions about issues facing curators and art museums and galleries, the Museums and Galleries Committee of the Association for Art History is pleased to announce an online discussion about the future of the blockbuster.

 In this forum, panellists will consider whether, when the pandemic ebbs, they expect and would welcome a return of these large-scale exhibitions.
 Or whether they think that the current Covid-related limitations – and the demands for greater focus on social justice and concern for the environment – require a reconsideration of institutional purpose, financial models, and audience needs.
 Is an imaginative focus on permanent collections and local audiences the path ahead for some institutions and, if so, will audiences and critics shift their expectations accordingly?
 How best are the interests of knowledge generation served?
 Is there an opportunity for a greater sharing of resources and expertise across the sector?
 Will a digital offering need to be re-evaluated as more than a secondary alternative, particularly if audiences remain reluctant to travel?